 ROSEN, SKILLED INVESTOR COUNSEL, Encourages Rite Aid Corporation Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action – RAD

-/EIN News/ -- NEW YORK, Oct.
-30, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Rite Aid Corporation (NYSE: RAD) between April 14, 2022 and September 28, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Oct.
+30, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Rite Aid Corporation RAD between April 14, 2022 and September 28, 2022, both dates inclusive (the "Class Period").
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than December 19, 2022.

 SO WHAT: If you purchased Rite Aid securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.